rdenadai/synthesize-text2audio/README.md

 ![alt text](image.png)

-## **TODO:**

-- Improve audio generation, right now we parse all text and generate the whole audio, which might take too long.
-Generate in chunks for better UX

 ## Install dependencies

 If you don't have `uv` installed, you can install it curling the following command [Installing uv](https://docs.astral.sh/uv/getting-started/installation/):